 The visit will take you along a path which provides endless beautiful views of Lake Nasser, an artificial lake created by the High Dam which originally caused controversy due to its flooding of numerous archeological sites prior to its completion.
 Going on this journey is not only educational but also meditative, allowing for reflection on an incredible feat of engineering and civil engineering history.

-Viewpoints at the High Dam
+Viewpoints at the Dam

 Standing at the top of the High Dam, it is hard to ignore the beauty of Lake Nasser and the surrounding landscape.
 From your vantage point, you can also get an incredible 360-degree view of the city of Aswan and its surrounding desert.
-On one side, you’ll have views of the Nile River and ancient Aswan monuments like Philae Island Temple and the Unfinished Obelisk.
-And on the other side, you’ll have views of miles and miles of desert stretching out into infinity.

 In addition to these breathtaking views, visitors can also take part in a number of activities at or near the High Dam.
 Whether it’s exploring historical sites within walking distance or renting a boat to explore Lake Nasser’s 200km shoreline, there is something for everyone at this iconic destination.